Ashkael0/astro-tutorial/src/pages/posts/post-3.md

   url: 'https://docs.astro.build/assets/rays.webp'
   alt: 'Thumbnail of Astro rays.'
 pubDate: 2022-07-15
-tags: ['astro', 'learning in public', 'setbacks', 'community']
+tags: ['astro', 'learning-in-public', 'setbacks', 'community']
 ---

 It was not always smooth sailing, but I am enjoying building with Astro.
 And, the [Discord community](https://astro.build/chat) is really friendly and helpful!